top of page

 Ohlendorf Plaque.JPG

 We’re having a problem with the post office not sending us all the address changes like they should.
-This most recent newsletter, we only received one address change from the post office when we would expect to receive 30-40 notifications.
+This most recent newsletter, we only received two address changes from the post office when we would expect to receive 30-40 notifications.
 Your newsletter is sent on to your new address, but we’re not being notified of your new address as we were in the past.
 This is where you come in.
 Please try to remember us during the stress and craziness of moving.
 We need your new address as well.
 You can send the new address to our PO Box, or you can email it to arrowbearmusicassociates@gmail.com.
 Thanks to those of you who have taken the time to let us know you’ve moved.

-If you moved between May 2023 and November 2023, PLEASE let us know your new address by email.
+If you moved between May 2023 and May 2024, PLEASE let us know your new address by email.

 choral o bowl.JPG